tingold/pgdog/docs/docs/configuration/pgdog.toml/general.md

 ### `host`

-The IP address of the local network interface pgDog will bind to listen for connections.
+The IP address of the local network interface PgDog will bind to listen for connections.

 !!! note
     This setting cannot be changed at runtime.